ibm-cloud-docs/FileStorage/managing-storage-limits.md

 You can request a limit increase by submitting a support case in the [portal](https://cloud.ibm.com/unifiedsupport/cases/add){: external}.
 When the request is approved, you get a volume limit that is set for a specific data center.

-To request a limit increase, open a ticket and direct it to your sales representative.
+To request a limit increase, open a support case and direct it to your sales representative.

 In the ticket, provide the following information: